-- Learn how to use a given statistical package to conduct statistical analysis. - Cite sources, giving credit to where you obtain information. - Commit spending at least 12-18 hours a week - o reading the assigned chapters and supplementary resources, - watching videos - o working on assignments and quizzes, - working on the group project, - o reflecting on the material covered, - participating in other activities throughout the course. - Please use your time carefully.

-- Don't hesitate to ask for help and always communicate. - Be sure to read your assigned readings, be punctual, and - Save all your assignments (and back them up!)
+- Learn how to use a given statistical package to conduct statistical analysis. - Cite sources, giving credit to where you obtain information and make sure that they are allowed. - Do not use AI based tools, - Commit spending at least 12-18 hours a week - o reading the assigned chapters and supplementary resources, - watching videos - working on assignments and quizzes, - o working on the group project, - o reflecting on the material covered, - participating in other activities throughout the course. - Please use your time carefully. - Don't hesitate to ask for help and always communicate. - Be sure to read your assigned readings, be punctual, and - Save all your assignments (and back them up!)